Interpersonal Skills: Why They Matter

 Networking

 Easily meeting new people and maintaining good relations with them helps a lot both in everyday life and in business.
-You can network face-to-face, e.g. at business conferences, or online, e.g. on Linkedin.
+You can network face-to-face, for example, at business conferences, or online, for example, on LinkedIn.

 Negotiation

-Negotiation is a specific art of communication in which the skills of quick analysis, persuasion and assertiveness are combined in order to achieve the most favourable result.
+Negotiation is a specific art of communication in which the skills of quick analysis, persuasion and assertiveness are combined to achieve the most favourable result.

 Empathy

 Ability to recognise the reactions and feelings or emotions of other people.
-It helps to better understand the people around, empathise with them and react appropriately to the situation.
+It helps to better understand the people around you, empathise with them, and react appropriately to the situation.

 Characteristic of mature, responsible people.
-At work, people with a well-developed sense of responsibility understand that they are accountable for the results of their work, so they approach it with seriousness and dedication.
+At work, people with a well-developed sense of responsibility understand that they’re accountable for the results of their work, so they approach it with seriousness and dedication.

 Body language

-Includes gestures and body movements such as posture or direction, facial expressions, gaze or management of personal space.
-Body language can say a lot about a person, so it is worth paying attention to it, e.g. when preparing for a job interview.
+Includes gestures and body movements such as posture or direction, facial expressions, gaze, or management of personal space.
+Body language can say a lot about a person, so it is worth paying attention to it, for example, when preparing for a job interview.

 The way we react to bad news is also important in the workplace.
-Being able to respond to constructive criticism in a mature way allows you to learn and grow.
+Responding to constructive criticism in a mature way allows you to learn and grow.

-The ability to give constructive feedback, especially when it is negative, in such a way that the recipient can understand their mistakes and learn from them helps to reduce the risk of future mistakes.
+The ability to give constructive feedback, especially negative feedback, is crucial to helping the recipient understand and learn from their mistakes.
+This, in turn, reduces the likelihood of future mistakes.

 x

-How to highlight your interpersonal skills on CV
+How to showcase interpersonal skills on your CV

 Interpersonal skills on CV - case study